Elementary Student and Family Handbook

 Homework Procedures for Student Absence from School

-In addition to completing the family travel acknowledgment form, parents/guardians are expected to contact a student’s teacher to acquire any work that can be completed during the absence.
+In addition to completing the family travel acknowledgment form, parents/caregiver are expected to contact a student’s teacher to acquire any work that can be completed during the absence.
 Any other missed work will need to be completed upon return for the student’s absence.
 Computers will not be issued to students during approved family travel.

-All parents/guardians are asked to set up their Infinite Campus Parent Portal account.
+All parents/caregivers are asked to set up their Infinite Campus Parent Portal account.
 Your family's contact information in Infinite Campus is used to communicate urgent notifications such as weather delays, closings or emergencies.
-It is essential for parents/guardians to maintain current contact information including preferred email and phone numbers.
+It is essential for parents/caregivers to maintain current contact information including preferred email and phone numbers.
 Infinite Campus is the district's web-based student information portal that contains family contact information and includes various student information including:

 - attendance and discipline